akashsj22/Advanced_Calculator/README.md

-# Scientific_Calculator
+# Advanced_Calculator
-A modern scientific calculator built using HTML, CSS, and JavaScript.
+A modern Advanced_Calculator built using HTML, CSS, and JavaScript.